Donations and Acquisitions

 A copy of this policy and any other relevant policy will be sent to the applicant.

-If relevant to the particular destructive or invasive sampling technique, specific LS Terms and Conditions or Guidelines will be sent to the applicant
+If relevant to the particular destructive or invasive sampling technique, specific terms and conditions or guidelines will be sent to the applicant.

 Evaluation and Approval of Destructive and Invasive Sampling Requests

-In addition to the Linnean Society Destructive and Invasive Sampling Proposal Form, further information or references may be requested from the applicant to assist the Society in reaching a decision on the application.
+In addition to the Destructive and Invasive Sampling Proposal Form, further information or references may be requested from the applicant to assist the Society in reaching a decision on the application.

 The Society will use the following criteria for assessing applications for destructive or invasive sampling:

 The exact sampling techniques must be agreed before the project proceeds.
-Where appropriate the Honorary Curator will prepare a condition report and image the items to be sampled.
+Where appropriate, the Honorary Curator will prepare a condition report and photograph the items to be sampled.

-Approval will only be granted if the applicant agrees to abide by this policy and any other relevant policy and confirms that they will abide by any terms and conditions or guidelines for any particular destructive or invasive sampling technique.
+Approval will only be granted if the applicant agrees to abide by this policy, any other relevant policy, and any terms and conditions or guidelines for any particular destructive or invasive sampling technique.

-The Linnean Society reserves the right to decline any Destructive or Invasive Sampling request.
+The Society reserves the right to decline any destructive or invasive sampling request.
 In this case the applicant will be informed, in writing, of the reason for the refusal.

 Charging and Fees